Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Introduction

+Empirical studies across taxa also motivate relaxing the assumption of fixed transmission.
+Comparative and mutation--accumulation studies document substantial variation in mutation rates arising from physiological state, genomic context, and external conditions, often with little evidence of tight coupling to organismal fitness \citep{drake_rates_1998,baer_mutation_2007,lynch_evolution_2010}.
+Environmental factors such as temperature, nutrient limitation or starvation, oxidative or respiratory environment, desiccation--rehydration cycles, and exposure to mutagens, including ultraviolet radiation, can alter mutation processes in a manner that acts broadly across individuals \citep{galhardo_mutation_2007,foster_stress-induced_2007}.
+In such cases, the mutation rate is approximately \emph{uniform across the population within a generation}, while varying across generations as conditions change.
+This temporal variation contrasts with models in which mutation rates differ among individuals within the same generation due to intrinsic molecular noise or lineage-specific effects \citep{ninio_transient_1991}.

+Several recent theoretical studies have explored related but distinct departures from fixed transmission.
+Lobi\'nska et al.\ \citep{lobinska_phenotype_2023} analyzed populations with discrete mutation-rate phenotypes connected by switching, focusing on rates of adaptation rather than modifier invasion.
+Other work has considered deterministic heterogeneity in mutation rates that is directly coupled to individual fitness, so that mutation rates vary among individuals within a generation but are not stochastic in time.
+In this case, transmission covaries with fitness and mutation modification is no longer neutral, so the assumptions underlying the Reduction Principle are violated \citep{ram_evolution_2012}.
+Weissman \citep{weissman_stress-induced_nodate} examined the evolutionary consequences of variable mutation rates in a constant selective environment, emphasizing how relaxing fixed transmission alters long-term dynamics.

-We therefore consider models of stochasticity in the \emph{transmission} process.
-Rather than fixing transmission parameters while allowing selection to vary, we hold selection constant and allow transmission parameters to fluctuate across generations.
-The focus is the invasion of a rare modifier allele that reduces the average transmission rate while introducing inter-generational variance in that same parameter.
-The central question is whether indirect selection on the modifier still conforms to the \textit{Reduction Principle} or whether variance in the transmission parameter alters this outcome.
+Motivated by these considerations, we study models in which stochasticity enters through the \emph{transmission} process rather than through selection.
+Selection is held constant, while the mutation rate is uniform across the population within each generation but fluctuates randomly across generations.
+We analyze the invasion of a rare modifier allele that alters the average mutation rate and may introduce inter-generational variance in that rate.
+The central question is whether indirect selection on the modifier allele continues to conform to the Reduction Principle when transmission itself is stochastic.